 However, in such a demanding hands-on supporting role, it is important workers are trained to equip themselves with a range of skills, practical and social.
 As such, individuals looking to progress in this sector require a formal qualification.

-There are three disability support courses to consider before seeking employment in this sector.
+There are three Disability Support courses to consider before seeking employment in this sector.

 Certificate III in Individual Support (Disability)